JohnXander/jx-problems/src/cloneAndReplace/problem.md

 > NOTES

 1. If the index is negative, it should be counted backwards from the end of the array.
-2. When counting backwards, the first index will be 1 not 0.

 > EXAMPLES